BrandonXu6106/obsidianpublish/content/thoughts/Dark Forest Theory of the Internet.md

 In these cases, the specific context and audience is well-defined.
 More users are also turning to 'finstas' which are accounts focused for a closed group of friends and family rather than the entire public [internet](Internet.md).

 How can we create [digital mindfulness](digital%20mindfulness.md) in communication and conversation?
-![[content/thoughts/images/dark-forest.png|600]]_Illustration from Maggie Appleton's [Cozy Web](https://maggieappleton.com/cozy-web)_
+![[images/dark-forest.png|600]]_Illustration from Maggie Appleton's [Cozy Web](https://maggieappleton.com/cozy-web)_

 ## Handmade Web

 From J.R.
 Carpenter's [_A Handmade Web_](http://luckysoap.com/statements/handmadeweb.html)

-> I evoke the term 'handmade web' to refer to web pages coded by hand rather than by software; web pages made and maintained by individuals rather than by businesses or corporations; web pages which are provisional, temporary, or one-of-a-kind; web pages which challenge conventions of reading, writing, design, ownership, privacy, security, or [[identity|identity]].
+> I evoke the term 'handmade web' to refer to web pages coded by hand rather than by software; web pages made and maintained by individuals rather than by businesses or corporations; web pages which are provisional, temporary, or one-of-a-kind; web pages which challenge conventions of reading, writing, design, ownership, privacy, security, or [[identity.md|identity]].

 ## The Small Web